Holomorphic Vector Field and Topological Sigma Model on CP^1 World Sheet: Introduction

-Our aim of this paper is to derive the Bott residue formula \cite{ref2}, that describes intersection number of Chern classes of holomorphic vector bundles on a K$\ddot{\mbox{a}}$hler manifold $M$ as sum of contributions from fixed point sets of a holomorphic tangent vector field $K$ on $M$, by using topological sigma model (A-model) from $CP^{1}$ to $M$ with a potential term induced from the vector field $K$.
-In order to extend the BRST-symmetry to the A-model with the potential, we have to use half of the supersymmetry transformations used in constructing the BRST-transformation of topological sigma model (A-model) from the $N=(2,2)$ supersymmetric sigma model.
+Our aim of this paper is to derive the Bott residue formula \cite{ref2}, that describes intersection number of Chern classes of holomorphic vector bundles on a K$\ddot{\mbox{a}}$hler manifold $M$ as the sum of contributions from fixed point sets of a holomorphic tangent vector field $K$ on $M$, by using the topological sigma model (A-model) from $\mathbb{C}P^{1}$ to $M$ with potential terms induced from the vector field $K$.
+It is well-known that the BRST symmetry of the topological sigma model is obtained from the supersymmetric transformation of the $N=(2,2)$ supersymmetric sigma model after operating A-twist on the fields of the model.
+In order to extend the BRST-symmetry to the A-model with the potential terms, we have to modify the BRST-transformation of the usual topological sigma model.
+Supersymmetric transformation of the $N=(2,2)$ supersymmetric sigma model has four fermionic infinitesimal deformation parameters $\alpha_{+},\alpha_{-},\tilde{\alpha}_{+},\tilde{\alpha}_{-}$.
+The BRST-symmetry of the topological sigma model (A-model ) is obtained from setting $\alpha_{-}=\tilde{\alpha}_{+}=\alpha,\;\alpha_{+}=\tilde{\alpha}_{-}=0$ after operating A-twist on the fields.
+On the other hand, our BRST symmetry is obtained from setting $\tilde{\alpha}_{+}=\bar{\alpha},\;\alpha_{-}=\alpha_{+}=\tilde{\alpha}_{-}=0$ after operating A-twist on the fields.
+Hence our BRST symmetry uses half of the supersymmetry used in constructing the usual BRST symmetry of the topological sigma model (A-model).
+But our BRST symmetry still has nilpotency, which will be shown later by explicit computations.
 The new BRST symmetry is still conserved in the original Lagrangian of the A-model, and it can be extended to the A-model with the potential term.
 As a result, BRST-closed observables correspond to Dolbeault cohomology of $M$ instead of De Rham cohomology of $M$.
 But Chern classes of holomorphic vector bundles on $M$ are given by $(i,i)$ forms of $M$, and they are automatically Dolbeault cohomology classes of $M$.
 Therefore, change of BRST-symmetry causes no problem for our purpose in this paper.
-Beasley and Witten considered supersymmetry closely related to our new BRST-transformation for $(0,2)$ liner sigma models with a potential term induced from holomorphic section of a holomorphic vector bundle \cite{ref12}.
-Our new BRST-symmetry seems to be closely related to their idea applied to the case when the holomrphic vector bundle is given by the holomorphic tangent vedctor bundle $T^{\prime}M$.
-Of course, they derive a kind of fixed-point formula, but their result is different from our goal in this paper: ``deriving the Bott-residue formula by using the topological sigma model (A-model) with the potential term induced from holomorphic tangent vector field''.
+Potential terms similar to our model have already proposed by Labastida and Llatas in \cite{ref17}.
+They construct a supersymmetric sigma model and derived Poincar$\acute{e}$-Hopf theorem.
+However, we note that their supersymmetry is not BRST-symmetry and their result is different from our aim of this paper.
+Recently, Beasley and Witten considered supersymmetry closely related to our new BRST-transformation for $(0,2)$ liner sigma models with a potential term induced from holomorphic section of a holomorphic vector bundle \cite{ref12}.
+Our new BRST-symmetry seems to be closely related to their idea applied to the case when the holomorphic vector bundle is given by the holomorphic tangent vector bundle $T^{\prime}M$.
+Of course, they derive a kind of fixed-point formula, but their result is different from our goal in this paper: ``deriving the Bott-residue formula by using the topological sigma model (A-model) with the potential term induced from a holomorphic tangent vector field''.